oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

     * In the OCI console, navigate to Identity -> Domains ->  ag-domain -> Oracle Cloud Services -> AG-service-instance -> Application Role.

     * Notice the *AG Administrator* Role and *AG Campaign Administrator* Role listed.
-Click on the Downward arrow on the right corner for each of them.
+Click on the Downward arrow on the right corner to assign Pamela to these roles.

     ![OIG Identity Roles and Access Policies](images/user-approle.png)